Spilve Airport: History

 Spilve Airport was first used as early as World War I. In 1922-1926 Latvijas Gaisa Satiksmes Akciju Sabiedriba operated flights on Berlin – Königsberg – Kaunas (or Klaipėda / Mėmel) – Riga line.
 From 1928, regular commercial flights of German-Soviet Deruluft linked Spilve with Berlin via Königsberg, Moscow via Smolensk and Leningrad via Tallinn.
 From 1932 Polish LOT connected Spilve to Warsaw via Vilnius and to Helsinki via Tallinn.
 In 1936 German Lufthansa started flights Berlin-Königsberg-Kaunas-Riga-Tallinn-Helsinki.
 In 1937 Swedish Aerotransport (A.B.A.) and Soviet Aeroflot started a route Stockholm-Riga-Velikiye Luki-Moscow.
 In 1937-1940 Latvian Valsts gaisa satiksme had regular flights from Spilve to Liepāja.

-After World War II and the Soviet occupation, it was rebuilt as the hub for Aeroflot.
+After World War II and the Soviet re-occupation of Latvia in 1944 the airport was rebuilt as the hub for Aeroflot.
 A new ring taxiway was added and the tarmac changed.
 The terminal building completed in 1954, still remains as a notable example of Stalin's neoclassical architecture.
 This building was completely renovated in 2012 and will host Latvian Aviation Museum.
 The airfield was closed for regular flights in the late 1980s.

 A large technical school existed here until the 1990s with one of each major Soviet aircraft type, including Ilyushin Il-18, Ilyushin Il-62 and Tupolev Tu-134, most broken up around 1996 or 1997.